glasklart/hd/README.md

 Sometimes app makers change the icon names that they use and doing so breaks Glasklart.
 Sometimes Apple changes the names of images they use within iOS and doing so breaks Glasklart.
-If you find a problem like this or anything else, _please file a bug_.
+If you find a problem like this or anything else, first [verify that an issue doesn't already exist for your app](#verify-icon-hasnt-already-been-submitted).
+If it does, let us know what has changed there.

+If you cannot find an existing issue, _please open one_.
 It's really easy!
 Just create something similar to [this](https://github.com/glasklart/hd/issues/3).

 And thanks again for keeping Glasklart bug-free!